Dimencia/DU-Orbital-Hud/README.md

 This should set everything up and you're good to go

 # Warnings
-If you are in atmosphere, the Max Brake Distance listed on the Interplanetary widget will be inaccurate, since it will be using your atmospheric brakes to calculate.
-Once you enter space, it should be accurate.

-The autopilot is relatively untested at this stage.
-Do not rely on it if you go AFK, and let me know of any issues you encounter with it.

-Note that Turn & Burn Mode assumes your ship will be able to face the correct direction to burn before you must begin braking, and should be used with caution for short trips
+Turn & Burn Mode assumes your ship will be able to face the correct direction to burn before you must begin braking, and should be used with caution for short trips

 ### When your gear is extended, your hover height is set to 0.
 This helps with landings but don't attempt to put out your gear before you're hovering on the surface.
 There is a warning if the gear is extended